deschler/django-modeltranslation/README.rst

 Modeltranslation
 ================

-The modeltranslation application can be used to translate dynamic content of existing Django models to an arbitrary number of languages without having to change the original model classes.
+The modeltranslation application is used to translate dynamic content of existing Django models to an arbitrary number of languages without having to change the original model classes.
 It uses a registration approach (comparable to Django's admin app) to be able to add translations to existing or new